-GENL 100 ORIENTATION (1 cr.) - Orientation is a course designed to aid Virginia Western students in their personal, social, and academic adjustment to the college community.
-Orientation is an exploratory course with major emphasis placed on self-awareness, career awareness, individual goal setting, and career decision making.
+GENL 100 ORIENTATION (1 cr.) - Orientation Is a course designed to aid Virginia Western students In their personal, social, and academic adjustment to the college community.
+Orientation Is an exploratory course with major emphasis placed on self-awareness, career awareness, Individual goal setting and career decision making.

-GENL 106 PERSONAL DEVELOPMENTFOR WOMEN (2 cr.) - Personal Career Development for Mature Women is a counseling course designed specifically to meet the psychological and educational adjustment needs of the mature female college student.
-The course is an exploratory course seeking to aid the student in defining and resolving situational and personal factors which may impede intellectual and personal growth and development.
-Major emphasis is placed on selfexploration, career exploration, decision making and the development of a career self-identity.
+GENL 106 PERSONAL DEVELOPMENT FOR WOMEN (2 cr.) - Personal Career Development for Mature Women is a counseling course designed specifically to meet the psychological and educational adjustment needs of the mature female college student.
+The course Is an exploratory course seeking to aid the student in defining and resolving situational and personal factors which may impede Intellectual and personal growth and development.
+Major emphasis Is placed on self-exploration, career exploration, decision making and the development of a career self-identity.

-GENL 108 CAREER DEVELOPMENT (3 cr.) - Career Development is a course designed to assist students in understanding themselves, their values, interest and aptitudes as these personal characteristics relate to career choice and the world of work.
+GENL 108 CAREER DEVELOPMENT (3 cr.) - Career Development Is a course designed to assist students in understanding themselves, their values, interest and aptitudes as these personal characteristics relate to career choice and the world of work.
 A major component of the course is career exploration and the application of decision-making skills to career choice.

 GENL 198 STUDY SKILLS (3 cr.) - Study Skills is a course designed to aid the student in clarifying attitudes toward education as they apply to future goals, assist the student in understanding expectations of educators, and assist the student in becoming aware of and defining barriers which prevent successful study habits and skills.
-Study Skills will also assist the student in planning strategies to overcome nonproductive study habits, and assist the student in implementing positive study behavior,
+Study Skills will also assist the student in planning strategies to overcome nonproductive study habits, and assist the student in implementing positive study behavior.

-GENL 298 PERSONAL DEVELOPMENT (2 cr.) - Personal Development is a counseling course in student life skills.
+GENL 298 PERSONAL DEVELOPMENT (2 cr.) - Personal Development Is a counseling course In student life skills.
 The dynamics and contents of the course seek to integrate human relations training, problem solving skills, decision making, and goal setting.
-Major emphasis is placed on assisting the students toward a better understanding of themselves and their educational experience in preparation for adult roles in society.
-Emphasis is placed on examining personal and environmental factors which limit or enhance one's personal development.
-Emphasis is also placed on the acquisition of more effective communication skills for personal learning and development.
+Major emphasis is placed on assisting the students toward a better understanding of themselves and their educational experience in preparation for adult roles In society.
+Emphasis Is placed on examining personal and environmental factors which limit or enhance one'e personal development.
+Emphasis Is also placed on the acquisition of more effective communication skills for personal learning and development.

-GENL 299 JOB ENTRY TECHNIQUES (1 cr.) - Job Entry Techniques is a course designed to give the student experience in resume writing, preparation of applicatons, letters of application, and in successfully preparing for and completing a job interview.
+GENL 299 JOB ENTRY TECHNIQUES (3 cr.) - Job Entry Techniques is a course designed to give the student experience In resume writing, preparation of applications, letters of application, and In successfully preparing for and completing a job interview.
 The course places major emphasis on the development of desirable work attitudes and habits.

 NOTE: The following "General Usage Courses" apply to multiple curriculums and prefix sections.
 The titles and descriptions are generally applicable for such use.

-(Insert Appropriate Prefix) 90.
-190. 290 COORDI-NATED PRACTICE IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised practice in selected health agencies coordinated by the College.
+(Insert Appropriate Prefix) 90, 190, 290 COORDI-NATED PRACTICE IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised practice In selected health agencies coordinated by the College.
 Credit/Practice Ratio maximum 1:5 hours.
 May be repeated for credit.
 Variable hours.

-(Insert Appropriate Prefix) 90, 190, 290 COORDI-NATEDINTERNSHIP IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised on-the-job training in selected business, industrial or service firms coordinated by the College.
+(Insert Appropriate Prefix) 90, 190, 290 COORDI-NATED INTERNSHIP IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised on-the-job training In selected business, Industrial or service firms coordinated by the College.
 Credit/Work Ratio not to exceed 1:5 hours.
-May be repeated for credit.
-Variable hours.
+May be repeated for credit, Variable hours.

-(Insert Appropriate Prefix) 97.
-197. 297 COOPERA-TIVE EDUCATION IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised on-the-job training for pay in approved business, industrial and service firms coordinated by the College's Cooperative Education Office.
+(Insert Appropriate Prefis) 97, 197, 297 COOPERA-TIVE EDUCATION IN (Insert Appropriate Discipline) (1-5 cr.) - Supervised on-the-Job training for pay in approved business, Industrial and service firms coordinated by the College's Cooperative Education Office.
 Applicable to all occupational-technical curriculums at the discretion of the College.
 Credit/Work Ratio not to exceed 1:5 hours.
 May be repeated for credit.
 Variable hours.